Last Updated on 8th December 2021 by Mike@bitaboutbritain

 Stave Two describes the visit from the first of the three spirits, the androgynous shape-shifting Ghost of Christmas Past.
 The spirit shows Scrooge his school, reminding the old skinflint of his lonely childhood away from home and how he lost himself in tales like Ali Baba; his love of his young sister, Fan; his joy at a simple Christmas party put on by his first employer, Fezziwig.
 The spirit also reminds Scrooge that Fan died and had a child, the nephew that Scrooge had rejected earlier.
 Finally, he shows the old miser his former sweetheart, Belle, who has married and has a daughter as beautiful as her mother, forcing the by now distraught Scrooge to face up to what he has lost.

-Stave Three sees the second spirit, the larger-than-life Ghost of Christmas Present, unreliably joyful, and like some great pagan Green Man, take Scrooge on a journey.
+Stave Three sees the second spirit, the larger-than-life Ghost of Christmas Present, unreliably merry, and like some great pagan Green Man, take Scrooge on a journey.
 They see the dirty snow-clad streets of London at Christmas, full of vibrant cheerfulness, shop windows brimming over with exotic goods and innumerable people taking their dinners to bakers’ shops to be cooked (because only the very rich had ovens).
 All the while, the spirit sprinkles good humour from the torch he carries.
-They visit Bob Cratchit’s house and watch while the clerk’s family enjoy their simple feast.
+They visit Bob Cratchit’s house and watch while the clerk’s hard-up family enjoy their simple feast.
 Scrooge is much taken by the Cratchits’ lame son, Tiny Tim, and asks whether the little boy will live.

 “I see a vacant seat,” replied the Ghost, “In the poor chimney corner, and a crutch without an owner, carefully preserved.
 If these shadows remain unaltered by the Future, the child will die.”